ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # UUID Layouts {#layout}

-To minimize confusion about bit assignments within octets and among differing versions, the UUID record definition is provided as a grouping of fields within bit layout consisting four octets to a row.
+To minimize confusion about bit assignments within octets and among differing versions, the UUID record definition is provided as a grouping of fields within a bit layout consisting of four octets per row.
 The fields are presented with the most significant one first.

 ## UUID Version 1 {#uuidv1}
-UUID version 1 is a time-based UUID featuring a 60-bit timestamp represented by Coordinated Universal Time (UTC) as a count of 100- nanosecond intervals since 00:00:00.00, 15 October 1582 (the date of Gregorian reform to the Christian calendar).
+UUID version 1 is a time-based UUID featuring a 60 bit timestamp represented by Coordinated Universal Time (UTC) as a count of 100- nanosecond intervals since 00:00:00.00, 15 October 1582 (the date of Gregorian reform to the Christian calendar).